basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 ## Symbolic Consistency Names

-Riak 0.12 introduced "symbolic" consistency options for R, W, PR, and RW that can be easier to use and understand.
-They are:
+Riak provides a number of "symbolic" consistency options for R, W, PR, RW, and DW that are often easier to use and understand than specifying integer values.
+The following symbolic names are available:

 * `all` --- All replicas must reply.
-This is the same as setting R or W equal to N.
+This is the same as setting R, W, PR, RW, or DW equal to N.
-* `one` --- This is the same as sending 1 as the R or W value.
+* `one` --- This is the same as setting 1 as the value for R, W, PR, RW, or DW.
 * `quorum` --- A majority of the replicas must respond, that is, half plus one.
 For the default N value of 3, this calculates to 2, an N value of 5 calculates to 3, and so on.
-* `default` --- Uses whatever the per-bucket consistency property is for R or W, which may be any of the above values, or an integer.
+* `default` --- Uses whatever the per-bucket consistency property is for R, W, PR, RW, or DW, which may be any of the above symbolic values or an integer.

-Not submitting an R or W value is the same as sending `default`.
+Not submitting a value for R, W, PR, RW, or DW is the same as using `default`.

 ## Client-level Replication Settings